wardi/jsonsquared/README.md

 Empty lists are used to break up nested lists without adding elements in between.
-Choose a delimiter more visible than a comma for lists containing only lists to help make nesting clearer, e.g.:
+Choose a delimiter more visible than a comma for lists containing only lists to help make nesting clearer.

-, e.g.:

 name | data[>] | data/[>] | data//[,]
 --- | --- | --- | ---